 CCFPS and Your Care

 Beyond patient safety and comfort, the aesthetic priority with a brow lift is to add just the right amount of height for a look that’s natural and youthful — not surprised.
-Dr. Porter has the experience and training to provide this type of subtle revision.
-She holds a rare dual certification from the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology, and she brings over 20 years in practice to the care of Washington, DC-area patients.
+Drs.
+Porter and Sitapara have the experience and training to provide this type of subtle revision and bring over 20 years in practice to the care of patients.

-When you come to CCFPS for your initial consultation, Dr. Porter will talk with you about your treatment goals, discuss your medical history, and perform an examination to see if a brow lift is good option for you.
-Some of the features Dr. Porter may examine include:
+When you come to CCFPS for your initial consultation, our doctors will talk with you about your treatment goals, discuss your medical history, and perform an examination to see if a brow lift is good option for you.
+Some of the features they may examine include:

 - The position of your brows.